NEW

 2 sites

-understanding_speed is the most common weakness — most sites have decent structure but AI takes too long to reach clarity.
+understanding_depth is the most common weakness — most sites have decent metadata but AI struggles to build a clear picture through progressive reading.

 06